 Contact recruiters to find out if they’re sourcing candidates with your expertise and credentials.
 Read up on how to get referred and take these steps to heart.

 If not, look carefully at whether you can gain additional skills during your job hunt, perhaps by taking a class or enrolling at college to finish that degree.
-You can even tap into free training from LinkedIn to boost your marketability.
+You can even tap into training from LinkedIn to boost your marketability and job seeking skills.

-Most important of all, remember that a very low percentage of job seekers find their next role online and the relationships and networks you build will be the best insurance against a long period of unemployment.
+Most important of all, remember that many job seekers find that the relationships and networks they’ve built are the best insurance against a long period of unemployment.
 Get onto LinkedIn and build a robust Profile, start engaging with others to become memorable, and stay reasonably active to maintain your visibility.

-In summary, it’s up to you to take crucial steps to ensure your success during the job hunt, while tapping into executive search resources that can save you time, effort, and frustration.
+Take crucial steps to ensure your success – while tapping into executive career resources that can save you time, effort, and frustration.